fizzed/font-mfizz/DEVELOPMENT.md

 # Development process

 How to to compile and create font packages.
+[FontCustom](https://github.com/FontCustom/fontcustom) essentially does all the heavy lifting.
+This build process is heavily dependent on the underlying version of FontCustom installed.

-## Prerequisites
+## What you need

-* Ruby 1.9.x or greater.
+* Ruby 1.9.x or greater
-* Python 3 ????
+* FontCustom 1.3.8 or greater

 ## Install